forestgeo/fgeo.biomass/README.md

 The goal of **fgeo.biomass** is to calculate biomass using allometric equations from the **allodb** package.

+## Warning

+This package is not ready for research.
+This is work in progress and you are encouraged to try this package and suggest improvements but you should not trust the results yet.

 ## Installation

 Install the development version of **fgeo.biomass**: